 From the 'Revival Newspapers', Volume II, page 139.

-The first symptoms of revival in the neighbouring town of Greenock were evident in a meeting held on Sunday August 7th.
+The first symptoms of revival in the neighbouring town of Greenock were evident in a meeting held on Sunday, August 7th.
 From this time on, daily prayer meetings were held, and public services at which distinguished clergymen connected with the revival movement were speakers.
 The following Saturday, the local papers held reports of “a crowded meeting the previous evening in the Well Park Free Church, when the Rev. S.J.
-Moore of Ballymena, Rev. Mr. Canning of Coleraine, and Dr. Denham of Londonderry officiated”.
-In this way the revival movement in Greenock was endowed from it’s inception with an air of dignity.
-Here there was no wildfire enthusiasm stirred by illiterate fanatics; but a movement support by ministers known both for their scholarship and godliness of character.
+Moore of Ballymena, Rev. Mr Canning of Coleraine, and Dr Denham of Londonderry officiated”.
+In this way the revival movement in Greenock was endowed from its inception with an air of dignity.
+Here there was no wildfire enthusiasm stirred by illiterate fanatics, but a movement support by ministers known both for their scholarship and godliness of character.
 A second public meeting was held during the following week, at which converts from Ireland gave their testimony.
-After this nightly meetings were held alternately in the Free Middle Church and the Gaelic Church, and it was a common sight to see the people waiting in the street for the church doors to be opened.
+After, the nightly meetings were held alternately in the Free Middle Church and the Gaelic Church, and it was a common sight to see the people waiting in the street for the church doors to be opened.
 After every meeting, anxious enquirers remained behind to seek God’s pardon and peace.